 The visualization below reveals subject headings assigned to the sheet music by the creator of the collection, Frances G. Spencer.
 It represents more than 11,000 pieces in the collection that have been digitized for the Baylor Digital Collections.
 Using the free Tableau Public tool, researchers may download the file and explore the data in detail, including titles, composers, lyricists, and publishers.

 To view numbers of records and additional subjects, hover over or select a block.

 This animated visualization shows where the sheet music was being published over time.
 To see a complete view of the U.S., click into the map and drag it to the desired position.
-To see where music from a given city appears on the timeline, click on the search button and enter the city name.
 Note that the years displayed are accurate, but the specific dates are assigned arbitrarily by the software.